hauptem/Certificate-Report-Bundle-Tool/README.md

 ## Notes

 - This tool does not perform revocation status.
-OCSP and CRL URLs captured from the certs and presented.
+OCSP and CRL URLs are captured from the certs and presented for review.
 - Signed manifests must be in sha256sum, sha384sum, or sha512sum format.
 Signature files are recognized by the extensions `.sha256`, `.sha384`, `.sha512`, `.p7s`, `.p7m`, and `.sig`
 - Folder drag-and-drop is not supported for pages opened from disk.
 Select all the files directly and drop them into the tool.